 This entire experience takes a half day, so you will still have plenty of time afterwards to explore Mürren, Gimmelwald, or another one of the area’s picturesque alpine villages.

-In this article, learn how to get to Schilthorn and Birg, how much it will cost, with tips to have the best experience.
+In this article, learn how to get to Schilthorn and Birg, how much it will cost, with tips on to have the best experience.
 Plus, get suggestions on activities to do in and around Mürren and Gimmelwald after your visit to Schilthorn.

 Facts About Schilthorn